 - 3rd Company Ohio Cavalry

 Although the battle was tactically a draw, as neither side could claim victory, it was a strategic Union victory because McClellan halted Lee's northern campaign.
-On September 18, Lee began withdrawing the Army of Northern Virginia back across the Potomac River into Virginia.
-The Battle of Antietam was the bloodiest single day battle during the American Civil War.
+On September 18, Lee began leading the Army of Northern Virginia back across the Potomac River into Virginia.
+The Battle of Antietam was the bloodiest one-day battle of the American Civil War.
 McClellan's army of approximately 75,000 men suffered 12,401 casualties, including 2,108 killed.
 Lee's smaller army of approximately 55,000 suffered 10,316 casualties, including 1,546 killed.
 Although the battle was tactically inconclusive, President Lincoln considered it strategically important enough to prompt him to issue his Preliminary Emancipation Proclamation on September 22, 1862.

 Cite this Entry